imgix/js-core/.github/pull_request_template.md

 ## Checklist: Fixing typos/Doc change

-- [ ] Each commit follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format: e.g. `chore(readme): fixed typo`.
+- [ ] Each commit follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format: e.g. `chore(readme): fix typo`.
 See the end of this file for more information.

 ## Checklist: Bug Fix

-- [ ] Each commit follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format: e.g. `chore(readme): fixed typo`.
+- [ ] Each commit follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format: e.g. `chore(readme): fix typo`.
 See the end of this file for more information.
 - [ ] All existing unit tests are still passing (if applicable)
 - [ ] Add new passing unit tests to cover the code introduced by your PR
 - [ ] Update the readme